Your wedding morning will soon be here, a big congrats!

 2. Personalized Ring Box

 This handmade wedding ring box with velvet lining could do the trick.
-Otherwise, check out our more extensive list of luxury ring boxes here.
+Otherwise, check out our more extensive list of wedding ring boxes here.

 3. Glass Trinket Box